-Air Force ROTC classes do not start for the fall term until 25 August even if your university starts their semester earlier than BGSU.
-Physical training will not start until 26 August and it will be explained at the first lab.
+Air Force ROTC classes do not start for the SPRING term until January 12th even if your university starts their semester earlier than BGSU.
+Physical training will not start until January 13th and it will be explained at the first lab.

 Those cadets who are competitively selected will be sent to field training during the summer after their sophomore year (it is required for all cadets who wish to continue into the junior and senior years of the program).
 This training program is approximately one month long and is located at Maxwell AFB in Montgomery, AL. Field training offers cadets the opportunity to develop skills as both a leader and team member.